mirkosignorelli/msigno/README.md

 # functions
-Just a bunch of useful functions
+This folder contains a bunch of functions I find useful, embedded in a (simple and minimal) R package